csalvaggio/headshot_kiosk/README.md

-A Python-based touchscreen headshot kiosk for collecting standardized portrait images using a USB camera, card-based user identification, LDAP directory integration, live preview, spoken instructions, countdown capture, image review, automated file naming, and optional email delivery.
+A Python-based touchscreen headshot kiosk for collecting standardized portrait images using a USB camera, card-based user identification, LDAP directory integration, live preview, spoken instructions, countdown capture, image review, automated file naming, optional motion-based display management, and optional email delivery.

 The application is intended for unattended or semi-attended headshot collection workflows where users identify themselves with an ID card,